pszuster/fuse7td-gitbookv2/lab-3-database/create-a-salesforce-to-database-integration.md

 ![](../.gitbook/assets/image %2894%29.png)

+{% hint style='info' %}
+Notice that for these connectors (Salesforce and Database) you didn't have to define their data shapes/structure because they are Shaped connectors.
+This means they are able to define the data type they use for input and/or output
+{% endhint %}

 * Click on the **Publish** button.
 * Enter **SalesforceToDB** as **Integration Name.**
 * Click on the **Publish** button.

 ![](../.gitbook/assets/image %28165%29.png)